taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - Hadoop Operations by Eric Sammer
 - Hadoop in Practice by Alex Holmes
 - Professional Hadoop Solutions by Alexey Yakubovich, Boris Lublinsky, and Kevin T. Smith
-- MapReduce Design Patterns: Building Effective Algorithms and Analytics for Hadoop and Other Systems by Adam Shook and Donald Miner
 - Programming Pig by Alan Gates
 - Data Analytics with Hadoop: An Introduction for Data Scientists by Benjamin Bengfort and Jenny Kim
 - Expert Hadoop Administration: Managing, Tuning, and Securing Spark, YARN, and HDFS by Sam R. Alapati
 - Hadoop Application Architectures: Designing Real-World Big Data Applications by Gwen Shapira, Ted Malaska Jonathan S Mark Grover
-- HBase: The Definitive Guide by Lars George
 - Hadoop Security: Protecting Your Big Data Platform by Ben Spivey and Joey Echeverria
 - Architecting Modern Data Platforms: A Guide to Enterprise Hadoop at Scale by Jan Kunigk, Ian Buss, Paul Wilkinson, Lars George

-Others
+Hive, HBase, Spark and so on

 - Programming Hive by Dean Wampler, Edward Capriolo, and Jason Rutherglen
 - MapReduce Design Patterns: Building Effective Algorithms and Analytics for Hadoop and Other Systems by Adam Shook and Donald Miner
 - HBase: The Definitive Guide by Lars George
 - Learning Spark: Lightning-Fast Big Data Analysis by Holden Karau, Andy Konwinski, Patrick Wendell, Matei Zaharia
 - Spark: The Definitive Guide: Big Data Processing Made Simple by Bill Chambers.
 Matei Zaharia
+- Learning Spark by Mark Hamstra
+- MapReduce Design Patterns: Building Effective Algorithms and Analytics for Hadoop and Other Systems by Adam Shook and Donald Miner

 <br>